Conference Menu

 This session will focus on developments in wetting, adhesion, and interface dynamics including but not limited to materials research (coatings, structured surfaces, etc.), droplet studies (friction, wetting, triboelectricity, etc.), and adhesion studies (bonding, antifouling, adsorption, etc.).

-Applications of Surface Science for Society (SS/MT)
+Applications of Surface Science for Society (SS)

 Organizers